nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-User enters a task name that needs to be escaped as it contains values that CommandParser is unable to parse rightly.
+User enters a task name that needs to be escaped as it contains values that CommandParser is unable to parse correctly.

 > 1a1.
 TaskManager's instant parsing feature reflects to the user that his / her input is being parsed into the wrong field
 > 1a2.
 User uses the double inverted commas to escape the task name <br>
 Use case resumes at step 2